treasurenetprotocol/treasurenet-docs/docs/validators/quickStart/run-a-node.md

 ## Automated deployment

-Execute init.sh in the root directory to run the local node via an automation script
+Execute init-gravity.sh in the root directory to run the local node via an automation script

 ```shell
     init-gravity.sh